 According to the World Health Organization, “an overwhelming majority of people with mental and psycho-social disabilities are living in poverty, poor physical health, and are subject to human rights violations”.
 Also, to add pain to injury, Canada’s health care system is extremely hard to navigate; and often times access to appropriate therapy is cost prohibitive.
 With this in mind, I want to promote the work of the Toronto Distress Centres .
 This non-profit organization is supporting healthy people and communities in Toronto, through social and mental health support.
 The Toronto Distress Centres provide “free” (confidential) phone support, with the help of trained phone volunteers.

-PROMOTING HAPPINESS THROUGH SOCIAL & MENTAL HEALTH SUPPORT
+OFFERING SOCIAL & MENTAL HEALTH SUPPORT IN ONTARIO

-Many people in Ontario (and worldwide) who struggle with social isolation, or who might have a mental health or psychosocial disability, have come to rely on support from the Distress Centres .
-The Distress Centres provides much needed social support, to help reduce the loneliness and or social isolation that can negatively impact someones mental health and overall well-being.
+Many people in Toronto who struggle with social isolation, or who might have a mental health or psychosocial disability, have come to rely on support from the Toronto Distress Centres .
+This organization provides much needed social support, to help reduce the loneliness and or social isolation that can negatively impact someones mental health and overall well-being.

-Also, did you know that the Distress Centres is a great place to volunteer?
-If you want to give back to your community why not contact them to volunteer.
-This is a great role for those in the helping professions (i.e. social workers, physiologists, nurses, etc.), or anyone who likes supporting and engaging with others in a meaningful way.
+The Toronto Distress Centres is also a great place to volunteer.
+And, the phone counsellor role is a great volunteer position for those in the helping professions (i.e. social workers, physiologists, nurses, etc.), or anyone who likes supporting and engaging with others in a meaningful way.